didemertens/sei-project-4/README.md

 ```

 ## Wins and challenges
+* I did an online course on Django a while back, so I had some experience building websites with it.
+It was great going back to Django to better understand how it actually works.
+I included HTML pages when I used Django before, so adding React as the front-end made creating this project a lot easier.
 * Because I like a challenge (this was actually a win), I decided to rewrite the pages to React Hooks after I'd created every functionality and page.
 It was a lot of fun to work with something different and I managed to use Hooks for most of the pages, such as the Detail, Register and Login pages.
 * In the beginning, it was difficult to write tests for React with Enzyme as I'd never done that before.
 I wrote tests for the Index page to practice.
 The tests check for example if the main container is rendered, if it shows the questions and whether the search functionality works.
+However, because the Index page makes an Axios request to get all of the questions from the back-end, the tests didn't work for a long time.
+I eventually figured out how to fake this Axios request so I could create tests for all of the functionality of this page.

 ## Future improvements
 * The buddy functionality couples users regardless of the programming languages they picked during registration as this was quite tricky to implement in Django.
 I think the buddy system would be more useful when users are only buddied up if they have chosen one or more of the same languages.